-Have an in-depth discussion on the types of content (known as “The Big 5”) that induces trust, moves buyers, and has the greatest effect on the sales process
+- Have an in-depth discussion on the types of content (known as “The Big 5”) that induce trust, move buyers, and have the greatest effect on the sales process.

 We’d love to tell you that you can do this yourself, but you can’t.